Skip to:

 How to apply

-Following this you need to submit a formal online application with a curriculum vitae and a 1-2 page proposal of study.
+Following this you need to submit a formal online application with a curriculum vitae, list of publications and a 1-2 page proposal of study.
 This should include:

 • Background and rationale including other work in the area leading up to the PhD study.